vinayphy/discussion/index.markdown

 ---
 layout: page
-title: Student Discussion Group | Condensed Matter and Biological Physics
+title: Student Discussion Group
+subtitle: Condensed Matter and Biological Physics
 ---
 ## A Dicussion Group of Graduate Students at IMSc